cipherfps/ATLAS-Backend/README.md

 - CurveTable Presets
 - Arena Points
 - Friend Config Importer
+- Fix applying MCP

-### Feel free to give any suggestions on how to improve ATLAS
+### Feel free to give any suggestions on how to improve ATLAS!